aswitalski/angular-java8-test/README.md

 I went for Java 8 + Spring MVC running on Jetty 9.
 Because of such stack the build tool is Maven.

 I focused on providing clear and fully-unit tested solution on both frontend and backend sides.
+(Because of lack of time the end-to-end testing is not yet there, but all other work that was done hopefully is enough to grade the skills and the approach).

 ### To build the project
     $mvn clean install